zachmoshe/il-elections/README.md

 # IL-Elections

-This project's goal is to collect and analyze data from Israel's last election campigns (and there's been a few lately) and play with that a little bit.
+This project's goal is to collect and analyze data from Israel's last election campaigns (and there's been a few lately) and play with that a little bit.

 Other than my experiments, the processed dataframes will be available for everyone who wants to continue digging into this.

-Data was obtained from the [Israeli Central Elections Committee](https://www.bechirot.gov.il/) for every campign I could find the exported data for the vote counts in each ballot, and a metadata file with ballot's addresses.
-This results with various file formats and encodings for the campigns to the 18th-24th Knessets (roughly 2009-2021).
+Data was obtained from the [Israeli Central Elections Committee](https://www.bechirot.gov.il/) for every campaign I could find the exported data for the vote counts in each ballot, and a metadata file with ballot's addresses.
+This results with various file formats and encodings for the campaigns to the 18th-24th Knessets (roughly 2009-2021).

 ## How to set up environment